0Javelin0/tf2-autoexec/README.md

 (+) FUTURE UPDATES:
 As of now the commands are labeled & grouped together by their general purposes.
-I understand this isn't very readable/neat, as well as some commands can multiple purposes, making this config convoluted & difficult to tweak to your specific preferences.
+I understand this isn't very readable/neat, as well as some commands can have multiple purposes, making this config convoluted & difficult to tweak to your specific preferences.
 Please check this repo occasionally, as I plan on fine-tuning the way the commands are sorted as well as explain what each command does/how it effects the gameplay.

 (+) EXTRA FPS TIPS:
   - Using a custom HUD rather than the default such as Toonhud will drastically improve fps(for me it was by 20) and looks better IMO.
   - Using Steam launch options such as these will trim bloat to improve performace:
-     - -nosteamcontroller      //  Disables compatibility with steam deck
+     - -nosteamcontroller      //  Disables compatibility with steam deck.
-     - -nojoy                  //  Disables controller compatibility
+     - -nojoy                  //  Disables controller compatibility.
-     - -nohltv                 //  Disables broadcasting
+     - -nohltv                 //  Disables broadcasting.
-     - -no-browser             //  Disables Steam overlay browser (source of the cancerous Steam Webhelper processes)
+     - -no-browser             //  Disables Steam overlay browser. (source of the cancerous Steam Webhelper processes)
-     - -vrdisable              //  Disables compatibility with VR headsets
+     - -vrdisable              //  Disables compatibility with VR headsets.
      - -fps_max #              //  # being the amount of fps to cap.
-I suggest your monitors refresh rate, but some would argue higher due to hit register advantages but IMO is placebo.
 Capping your fps increases stability and keeps it more consistent.
+I suggest your monitor's refresh rate, but some would argue set it higher due to hit register advantages.
-     - fullscreen              //  Usually default, but doesn't hurt to put in.
-If game isn't fullscreen, your desktop environment must display other things such as your wallpaper, shortcuts, taskbar, etc., using minute amounts of ram, but every last bit counts
+     - fullscreen              //  Usually default.
+If game isn't fullscreen, your desktop environment must display other things such as your wallpaper, shortcuts, taskbar, etc., using minute amounts of ram, but every last bit counts.
      - noquicktime             //
      - softparticlesdefaultoff //
      - particles 1             //